 Rayle is a decidedly white-collar town, with fully 96.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rayle is a town of service providers, professionals, and managers.
 There are especially a lot of people living in Rayle who work in personal care services (39.39%), healthcare (18.18%), and management occupations (18.18%).

-Overall, Rayle’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Rayle’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Rayle in 2022 was $15,045, which is low income relative to Georgia and the nation.
 This equates to an annual income of $60,180 for a family of four.
 Rayle also has one of the higher rates of people living in poverty in the nation, with 51.81% of its population below the federal poverty line.